- Exfoliation is the process of removing dead skin cells from the surface of the skin to reveal a brighter complexion.

-- Exfoliating masks are a form of chemical exfoliation which draw out any surface debris that might be clogging your pores, leaving your skin brighter, smoother, and more even-toned.
+- Exfoliating masks are a form of chemical exfoliation which draw out any surface debris that may clog pores, leaving skin brighter, smoother and more even-toned.

-Exfoliating face masks offer all the benefits of a manual face scrub, but without the abrasive rubbing and tugging that can leave micro-tears on your skin.
-Upon simple application to the skin, you simply let it dry for the prescribed amount of time, and in the process, its ingredients work to exfoliate your skin and draw out any buildup of dirt, oil, or dry skin.
+Exfoliating face masks offer all the benefits of a manual face scrub, but without the abrasiveness that can leave micro-tears in the skin.
+Once applied to the skin, you simply let it dry for the prescribed amount of time, and in the process, its ingredients work to exfoliate your skin and draw out any buildup of dirt, oil or dead skin.

 Benefits of Exfoliating Face Masks

 Exfoliating face masks offer multiple skin care benefits depending on the ingredients used.
 In general, they typically provide the following:

 - Sloughs off dead skin buildup for a softer, smoother complexion

 - Draws out excess oil, helping to clear up and prevent acne

 - Brightens by clearing away dry, flaky skin, for an overall rejuvenated appearance

 - Fights the signs of aging by boosting collagen production, leaving skin firmer and plumper